-- Nizar Zakka (permanent resident, Lebanon national), information technology professional detained in September 2015 and sentenced to 10 years in prison in October 2016. - In November 2015, Iran arrested U.S.-Iran national Siamak Namazi, a business consultant, on unspecified charges.
-Iran detained his father, Baquer Namazi, in February 2016.
-In October 2016, the Namazis were sentenced to 10 years in prison.
-Baquer Namazi is held despite failing health. - Reza "Robin" Shahini: In July 2016, Iran detained U.S.-Iran dual national Reza "Robin" Shahini for crimes against the Islamic Republic, and on October 25 he was sentenced to 18 years in prison.
-He was released on bail in late March 2017, pending appeal, but he is still apparently not permitted to leave Iran. - Karan Vafadari: Vafadari, an Iranian American, was arrested in July 2016, along with his wife, U.S. permanent resident Afarin Niasari.
-The art gallery owners, who are Zoroastrians, were sentenced in January 2018 to 27 years in jail for "engaging in corruption and depravity," referring to allegedly serving alcohol at their home. - On July 16, 2017, Iranian judiciary officials announced that Xiyue Wang, a U.S. citizen and a graduate student at Princeton University, had been sentenced to 10 years in prison for spying for the United States.
-Mr. Wang was arrested in the summer of 2016 while conducting research in Iran on that country's Qajar dynasty. - Robert Levinson: Former FBI agent Robert Levinson remains missing after a visit to Kish Island in March 2007 to meet an Iranian contact.
-In March 2018, Iran again denied knowing his status or location.
-In January 2013, his family released recent photos of him provided by captors through uncertain channels. - Mohrad Tahbaz a U.S.-British-Iranian national, was arrested in January 2018, along with seven members of the Persian Heritage Wildlife Foundation.
-His colleague, Canadian-Iranian national Kavous Seyed-Emami, died in custody a few weeks after his arrest under unexplained circumstances. - In January 2019, Iran confirmed it was holding U.S. national Michael White, arrested in July 2018 while visiting his Iranian girlfriend.
+- Robert Levinson, a former FBI agent, went missing after a visit to Kish Island in 2007 to meet an Iranian contact.
+In January 2013, his family released recent photos of him provided by captors, and it was revealed that his visit to Kish was part of contract work for CIA analysts.
+On November 8, 2019, hopes were raised for Levinson's fate when the United Nations Working Group on Enforced or Involuntary Disappearances said that Iran had acknowledged it has a court case "open" on Levinson. - In November 2015, Iran arrested U.S.-Iran national Siamak Namazi, a business consultant, and it detained his father, Baquer Namazi, in February 2016.
+In October 2016, they were sentenced to 10 years in prison. - July 2016: Karan Vafadari, a U.S.-Iran national, was arrested, along with his wife, U.S. permanent resident Afarin Niasari.
+The art gallery owners, who are Zoroastrians, were sentenced in January 2018 to 27 years in jail for "engaging in corruption and depravity," referring to allegedly serving alcohol at their home. - July 2017, Iranian judiciary officials announced that Xiyue Wang, a U.S. citizen and a graduate student at Princeton University, had been sentenced to 10 years in prison for spying for the United States.
+Mr. Wang was arrested in the summer of 2016 while conducting research in Iran on that country's Qajar dynasty. - January 2018: Mohrad Tahbaz, a U.S.-British-Iranian national, was arrested along with seven members of the Persian Heritage Wildlife Foundation.
+His colleague, Canadian-Iranian national Kavous Seyed-Emami, died in custody a few weeks after his arrest under unexplained circumstances. - January 2019: Iran confirmed it was holding U.S. national Michael White, arrested in July 2018 while visiting his Iranian girlfriend.
 No charges have been announced.

 Non-U.S. Dual Nationals.
-May 2011: British-Iranian dual national Kamal Foroughi was arrested and sentenced to eight years in prison in 2013 for unspecified charges.
-2016: U.K.-Iran dual national Nazanin Zaghari-Ratcliffe and Canadian-Iranian dual national Homa Hoodfar were arrested.
-Hoodfar was released in September 2016.
-April 2016: French-Iranian Nazak Afshar was sentenced to six years in prison and released on bail.
-Abdolrasoul Dorri-Esfahani, a former member of Iran's nuclear negotiating team focused on financial issues, was jailed for alleged spying for British intelligence.
-March 2018: British-Iran national Shahabeddin Mansouri-Kermani, a banker, was sentenced on spying charges.
+May 2011: British-Iranian dual national Kamal Foroughi was sentenced to eight years in prison in 2013 for unspecified charges.
+2016: U.K.-Iran dual national Nazanin Zaghari-Ratcliffe and Canadian-Iranian dual national Homa Hoodfar were arrested; Hoodfar was released in September 2016.
+April 2016: French-Iranian Nazak Afshar was sentenced to six years but released on bail.
+Abdolrasoul Dorri-Esfahani, a former member of Iran's nuclear negotiating team focused on financial issues, was jailed for spying for British intelligence.
+March 2018: British-Iran national Shahabeddin Mansouri-Kermani, a banker, was sentenced for spying.
 May 2018: Iran-British national Mahan Abedin, who works for the British Council, and Iranian national Aras Amiri, a student, were detained.
 December 2018: Iran detained Iranian-Australian national Meimanat Hosseini-Chavoshi for "infiltrating Iranian institutions."
-February 24, 2019, a French businesswoman (from the French Caribbean island of Martinique), Nelly Erin-Cambervelle, who was arrested October 2018 for alleged "unauthorized entry," was released.
+February 24, 2019: French businesswoman Nelly Erin-Cambervelle, who was arrested October 2018 for "unauthorized entry," was released.
+July 15, 2019: France-Iran dual national Fariba Adelkhah, an anthropologist, and her colleague, French national Roland Marchel, have been imprisoned since mid-2019.
+An Australian academic, Kylie Moore-Gilbert, has been held since late 2018 and two Australian bloggers were released in October 2019 after 10 weeks in jail.